 🤔 Theories of Pitch Perception

 How do we hear different pitches?
 Two different conclusions were made about this phenomenon:

 The place theory explains how we hear high-pitched sounds.
 It links pitch with the location of the basilar membrane, and it is stimulated because certain hair cells are attuned to certain pitches.
 As the hair cell twitches, the sound is produced.

-The frequency theory explains how we hear low-pitched sounds.
-It states that the “rate of neural impulses traveling up the auditory nerve matches the frequency of a tone, thus enabling us to sense its pitch” (Definition of Frequency Theory).
-The fluid in the cochlea causes nerves to fire.
+also called temporal theory, explains how we hear low-pitched sounds.
+It suggests that the “rate of neural impulses traveling up the auditory nerve matches the frequency of a tone, thus enabling us to sense its pitch.”
+(Definition of Frequency Theory

 These two theories explain why we hear low and high-pitched tones, but what about mid-tones?
 The volley principle explains that since neurons cannot fire more than 1000 times in a minute, some neurons alternate firing.
 These neurons then fire in succession so fast that they create a combined frequency above 1000 waves/second.

 Quick note: We measure sound in decibels.
 0 decibels = absolute threshold for hearing.
 A rock band at close range is about 140, a normal conversation is about 60 decibels.